dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 Every policy and DNS change is meticulously tracked in your version control system, fostering a culture of accountability and providing a clear audit trail.

 - Collaborative Policy Development
-Promote cross-functional collaboration in developing, reviewing, and refining policies, breaking down silos and fostering a shared responsibility towards policy adherence.
+Promote cross-functional collaboration in developing, reviewing, and refining policies, breaking down silos, and fostering a shared responsibility towards policy adherence.

 - Educational Journey
 Whether you are new to Terraform, Sentinel, or DNSimple, this demo provides a guided journey, aiding in grasping the fundamentals and illustrating the practical application of policy-as-code in DNS and Domain management.